ryanmosz/wordwise-ai/planning/docs/command-format.md

 1. Review the repository rules: **.cursor/rules/** (including @process-task-list.mdc and @word-wise-project-rules.mdc).
    Follow these conventions rigorously in all work.

 2. Study @planv2claudeOpus.md, which forms the basis of @tasks-wordwise-opus.md.
 You can refer to this to resolve any ambiguity or to better understand your task.
 If ambiguity persists, feel free to ask me any clarifying questions you may have.
+Every subtask Has been pre-planned in some detail in this project plan.
+So make sure to check out the section that's relevant to the sub-task you're currently working on and to make sure that your work on this sub-task aligns with the goals and intentions of the project.

 3. Before starting any task, draft a concise plan that explains
    • how you will carry out the task,